There’s property to divide, a house to deal with, shared friends and relatives to tell—to say nothing of the emotions involved.

 9. Figure out individual property vs. shared property.

 Any property obtained after the date of the marriage is communal property—including things like funds in 401(k)s through a spouse’s company and gifts between spouses.
 (Exceptions typically include inheritances and gifts from others, but even this varies by state.
 Landers recommends that you keep these kinds of funds separate from your partner’s money even while married.)

 But after the date of separation, any assets obtained are separate property rather than marital property.
-When exactly this date is varies by state: For some, it’s the date the action is filed, for others, it’s the date someone moved out of the communal home or when the couple decided the marriage was over.
+When exactly this date is varied by state: For some, it’s the date the action is filed, for others, it’s the date someone moved out of the communal home or when the couple decided the marriage was over.
 “Knowing the date of separation is critically important,” Landers says.